botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ## Account Registration

 >Business logic flaw in the account registration feature allow for gaining foothold as target user role access.
-Content discovery find the path ```/admin```, message state the Admin interface is only available if logged in as a **DontWannaCry** user.
+[Content Discovery](#content-discovery) find the path ```/admin```, message state the Admin interface is only available if logged in as a **DontWannaCry** user.

 ![Register length flaw](images/register-length-flaw.png)